pak3nuh/logviewer/README.md

 There are some system properties that can be set in order to configure the application.
 If gradle is used add the `-D` to add the property like `gradle run -Dlogviewer.threading.number=5`

-- `logviewer.threading.leg.level`- Configures the logging level.
+- `logviewer.log.level`- Configures the logging level.
 Available values are 0 Trace
 1 Debug
 2 Info